Wellesley, Massachusetts

 Wellesley (/ˈwɛlzli/) is a town in Norfolk County, Massachusetts, United States.
 Wellesley is part of the Greater Boston metropolitan area.
 The population was 29,550 at the time of the 2020 census.
 Wellesley College, Babson College, and a campus of Massachusetts Bay Community College are located in the town.

 History

 Wellesley was settled in the 1600s as part of Dedham, Massachusetts.
-It was subsequently a part of Needham, Massachusetts called West Needham, Massachusetts.
+It was subsequently a part of Needham, Massachusetts, called West Needham.
 On October 23, 1880, West Needham residents voted to secede from Needham, and the town of Wellesley was later christened by the Massachusetts legislature on April 6, 1881.
 The town was named after the estate "Wellesley" of local benefactor Horatio Hollis Hunnewell.

 Wellesley's population grew by over 80 percent around the 1920s.

 Geography

 Wellesley is located in eastern Massachusetts.
 It is bordered on the east by Newton, on the north by Weston, on the south by Needham and Dover and on the west by Natick.
 According to the United States Census Bureau, the town has a total area of 10.49 mi2, of which 10.18 mi2 is land and 0.32 mi2 is water.